-A creator automatically has copyright to any work they create, whether it’s published or not.
+A creator automatically has the copyright to any work they create, whether it’s published or not.
 They don’t have to legally register their claim, although it is possible to do so and advisable in some cases to have copyright legally recognized and documented.
-In most cases, however, it’s not necessary to legally register a copyright.
+In most cases, however, it’s not necessary to legally register copyright.
 Creators also don’t have to use the copyright symbol to protect their work.
-In the past this was a requirement but that requirement has since been revoked.
+In the past, this was a requirement but that requirement has since been revoked.

 What Happens if You Steal Someone’s Copyrighted Work?